ScottNeaves/usps_shipping_api/README.md

 ```
 ###Label Creation

 This shipping label API acts as a wrapper around the USPS shipping label API, allowing you to provide your data in a friendly JSON format instead of XML and also automatically downloading the resulting label as an image instead of base64 code.
+If you supply your email address in the optional "emailAddress" fields, your shipping lable will be emailed to you instead of downloaded!

-All fields are required except for "Zip4" and "Firm".
+All fields are required except for "zip4", "firm", and "emailAddress".

 *Example request object*

 ```
 {
     "to":{
-        "name": "John Doe",
+        "name": "Ordoro",
-        "firm": "XYZ Corp",
+        "firm": "Ordoro",
-        "address1": "Suite 1400",
+        "address1": "Suite 405",
-        "address2": "123 Anywhere Street",
-        "state": "Washington",
+        "address2": "101 W 6th St",
-        "city": "DC",
+        "city": "Austin",
+        "state": "TX",
-        "zip5": "20212",
+        "zip5": "78701"
-        "Zip4": "",
     },
     "from":{
-        "name": "John Doe",
+        "name": "Scott Neaves",
-        "firm": "ABC Corp",
-        "address1": "Suite 1400",
+        "address1": "",
-        "address2": "123 Anywhere Street",
-        "state": "Washington",
+        "address2": "5916 Lomita Verde Circle",
-        "city": "DC",
+        "city": "Austin",
+        "state": "TX",
-        "zip5": "20212",
+        "zip5": "78749",
-        "zip4": "",
+        "zip4": "4203"
     },
-    "weight": 1,							//unit: pounds
+    "weight": 70,								//unit: pounds
-    "serviceType": "PRIORITY",				//"PRIORITY", "FIRST CLASS", or "STANDARD POST" "imageFormat": "PDF"					//must be either "TIF" or "PDF" }
+    "serviceType": "PRIORITY",					//"PRIORITY", "FIRST CLASS", or "STANDARD POST" "imageFormat": "PDF",						//must be either "TIF" or "PDF" "emailAddress": "your_email_address@gmail.com"
+}
 ```